tim2000s/Boost-master-v3/README.md

 *UAM Boost Start Time (in hours using 24 hour clock)* - defaults to 7 <br>
 *UAM Boost end time (in hours using 24 hour clock)* - defaults to 8 *BG level below which low glucose suspend occurs* - defaults to standard algorithm behaviour; can be adjusted between 65 and 100.<br>

+**Notes on settings**

+The settings with the largest effect on post prandial outcomes are *Boost insulin required percent* and *Percent Scale Factor*, alongisde your usual SMBMinutes settings.

+*Boost insulin required percent* under normal AAPS is hardcoded to 50%.
+This setting allows yo uto tell the accelerated dosing features to give more a higher percentage of the insulin required. <br>
+*Percent scale factor* is the max amount that the Boost and Percent Scale functions can multiply the insulin required by at lower glucose levels.
+A larger number here leads to more insulin. <br>
+SMBMinutes settings: When there is no longer any acceleration in glucose delta values, the algorithm reverts to standard oref1 code and uses SMBminutes values as its max SMB size.
+When using Boost these values should generally be set to less then the default 30mins.
+A max of 15 or 20 is usually best.

 **Recommended Settings**